Direct from the desk of the CEO: Epic Games acquires RealityCapture – This is HUGE!

 RealityCapture

-RealityCapture, made by a company called Capturing Reality (yes, a bit weird) has been available since around 2015.
-RC is built by a small team of mostly Slovak engineers led by Michal Jancosek, Tomáš Bujnak, and Martin Bujnak, who studied at CVUT (the Czech Technical University), one of the world’s leading institutions for computer vision and related fields.
-This team wrote many well-known papers at that time, with their professor Tomáš Pajdla, as well as Zuzana Kukelova, an esteemed researcher and now also an assistant Professor at CVUT, who helped to write some of the underlying solvers which form a basis for the RealityCapture software.
+RealityCapture, made by a company called Capturing Reality (yes, a bit weird), has been available since around 2015.
+RC is the product of a small team of mostly Slovak engineers.
+It is led by Michal Jancosek, Tomáš Bujnak, and Martin Bujnak, who studied at CVUT (the Czech Technical University).
+CVUT is one of the world’s leading institutions for computer vision and related fields.
+This team wrote many well-known papers with their professor, Tomáš Pajdla, as well as Zuzana Kukelova, an esteemed researcher and now also an assistant Professor at CVUT.
+She helped to write some of the underlying solvers that form a basis for the RealityCapture software.

 RealityCapture has been a bit different from the other products in a couple of ways.
 First of all, it has typically been faster than the others – much faster, in some cases.
-Compared to Meshroom for example, RealityCapture might be over 100x faster if you have a large dataset of thousands of photos (the difference might be counted in days or weeks!).
+Compared to Meshroom, for example, RealityCapture might be over 100x faster if you have a large dataset of thousands of photos.
+You can count the difference in days or weeks!

-While Agisoft Metashape has caught up a lot in terms of processing time in its most recent version, RealityCapture is still faster, especially when it comes to large datasets.
-While the final result is slightly different for all of these products, and the character of the 3D mesh is somewhat different, the actual result of RealityCapture is very, very good (the experts might argue about which software offers better quality in high frequency vs. mid frequency details, but in the end this doesn’t matter too much for most people).
+While Agisoft Metashape has significantly reduced processing time in its most recent version, RealityCapture is still faster, especially when it comes to large datasets.
+While the final result is slightly different for all of these products, and the character of the 3D mesh is somewhat different, the actual result of RealityCapture is excellent.
+Although the experts might argue about which software offers better quality in high-frequency vs. mid-frequency details.
+In the end, this doesn’t matter too much for most people.
 And if you are doing this stuff for your job, where time is money, well, it makes sense to use the fastest product and spend less time waiting for your computer to finish rendering.

 The Capturing Reality team couldn’t resist capturing this car covered in snow in Bratislava.
 See the original here.